 By TJ Troup and John Turney

 Let's start with the 1955 Redskins.
-Kuharich wants to keep his job, and the '54 Skins were porous in the secondary, and could not stop the run as they won 3 and lost 9.
+Kuharich wants to keep his job, and the 1954 Skins were porous in the secondary, and could not stop the run as they won 3 and lost 9 on the season.

 Dick Evans comes to Washington to coach the line, and he brings out the best in the holdovers.
-Washington had used the standard 4-3 often in 1953 under Lambeau, but was abandoned in '54.
+Washington had used the standard 4-3 often in 1953 under Lambeau (mixing it with the 5-2) but it was abandoned in 1954.

 Left or strong safety many times to the wide side of the field is veteran Norb Hecker returning from Canada.
 He is a savvy due to experience, has the size, and is a fine tackler.

 Coming over from Detroit is right linebacker Torgy Torgeson, and he also has experience and knows how to play championship defense.
-Ralph Felton plays left linebacker, and gives a strong effort, yet he is aligned behind the premier left defensive end in football in Gene Brito.
+Ralph Felton plays left linebacker, and gives a strong effort, yet he helped by being aligned behind the premier left defensive end in football in Gene Brito.

 Since he was mentioned; Chuck Drazenovich EARNS his first Pro Bowl, and plays the position like he was born to it.
 The middle linebacker must scrape, and fill running lanes, and "Charley Cro" sure accomplishes this.
 Chet Ostrowski does a commendable job at right defensive end, and the two big tackles Peters & Kimmel keep blockers off of Drazenovich.
 Defeating the world champion Browns on opening day is a sure fire way to begin the season, but Washington loses three of their next five.